The #1 Worst Burger to Order at McDonald's

 Which McDonald's burger is the best to order?

 If you really need to satisfy that burger craving, don't worry.
 There is a much better option for you at McDonald's.
 Instead of the Double Quarter-Pounder with Cheese, go for the hamburger.
 The original burger has just one beef patty that is seasoned with just a pinch of salt and pepper and is topped with a pickle, chopped onions, ketchup, and mustard.
-It comes in at 250 calories, only 3.5 grams of fat, and 510 milligrams of sodium.
+It comes in at 250 calories, 9 grams of fat, and 510 milligrams of sodium.
 It might be a smaller, not as flashy option, but there is nothing wrong with a classic choice.